unm-digital-futures/digital-history-review/docs/essays/aluminum-yucca.md

   %}

 Located on the east end entrance of Albuquerque, there is a tall Alumninum Yucca sitting on an mountain side.
 It can easily be viewed on I-40 just as you pass the Carneul exit and before the Tramway exit.
 To visiters it serves as a passage reminding Albuquerque's ties with places like Route 66, Kirkland Air Force Base, and Sandia National Labratories, while serving as a entrance to the East Mountains, and the Estancia Valley.
-According to an article created by Ron Warnick for the website http://www.route66news.com/2013/05/19/the-story-behind-albuquerques-big-aluminum-yucca/ the structure is about Twenty-Two feet tall Yucca made entirly out of auminum.
-According to the artist’s website According to Huethner’s website https://www.gordonhuether.com/aluminum-yucca the Yucca itself is made out of recycled tanks from an F-16 fighter jet, and was made to look like a Datil Yucca.
-To allow the project to be lit up and be seen at night, the yucca is powered by a solar power cell to be lit up by a multitude of different colors.
+According to an article created by Ron Warnick, the structure is about Twenty-Two feet tall Yucca made entirly out of auminum.[^note] According to the artist’s website According to Huethner’s website the Yucca itself is made out of recycled tanks from an F-16 fighter jet, and was made to look like a Datil Yucca.
+To allow the project to be lit up and be seen at night, the yucca is powered by a solar power cell to be lit up by a multitude of different colors.[^note]

 {% include figure.html